 Newcomers to the area also desired to live in these newer properties.

 A group of young men from this new populace for their own reasons decided to set up a Rugby Club to serve the area.
 Many would not be eligible to play for the Schools 'Former Pupils' sides.
 Some would rather not do so, given a choice.
 Some would not wish to journey across the city to train and play.

 The Club they founded was WHITECRAIGS.

 The use was obtained of ground at Deaconsbank, which was a field amongst other fields.
 This use was shared initially with a local Hockey club.
-Several fixtures were arranged with local clubs, many of who have either disappeared or been adsorbed into mergers with other clubs and lost their identity.
+Several fixtures were arranged with local clubs, many of who have either disappeared or been absorbed into mergers with other clubs and lost their identity.